Campion College

-Campion College Australia is a Roman Catholic tertiary educational liberal arts college located at Austin Woodbury Place, Toongabbie in the western suburbs of Sydney, New South Wales, Australia.
+Campion College Australia is a Roman Catholic tertiary educational liberal arts college located at Austin Woodbury Place, Toongabbie in the western suburbs of Sydney.
 Named in honour of Saint Edmund Campion, Campion College offers undergraduate studies in the liberal arts and postgraduate studies in Religious Education.
 The college welcomed its first intake of students in February 2006.

 Courses

-All undergraduate students at Campion College study a single, integrated degree - a Bachelor of Arts in the Liberal Arts - which focuses on the development of Western culture.
-The course brings together four key disciplines - history, literature, philosophy and theology - with the option to study additional units in Latin and Greek.
+All undergraduate students at Campion College study a single, integrated degree – a Bachelor of Arts in the Liberal Arts – which focuses on the development of Western culture.
+The course brings together four key disciplines – history, literature, philosophy and theology – with the option to study additional units in Latin and Greek.
 The program is structured (loosely) chronologically: with students studying the ancient world in first year, the Middle Ages and Enlightenment in second and finishing with modernity and postmodernity in the third and final year.

 Students may undertake a fourth year of study as part of the Honours program.
-Those who wish to exit the undergraduate program after the first year of study are eligible to graduate with a Diploma of Liberal Arts - Foundations of the Western Tradition.
+Those who wish to exit the undergraduate program after the first year of study are eligible to graduate with a Diploma of Liberal Arts – Foundations of the Western Tradition.
 Students who complete eight languages units concurrently with their Bachelor units are eligible to graduate with an additional Diploma of Classical Languages.

 In 2020, Campion launched its first postgraduate course, a Graduate Certificate in Religious Education (Primary).
 The course serves as professional development for individuals currently teaching Religious Education in primary schools.
 The Graduate Certificate in Religious Education (Secondary) for individuals teaching Religious Education in secondary schools was introduced in 2025.

 Campion College is classed as a Non-Self-Accrediting Institution.
 Its registration as an institution, and accreditation of courses, are completed through the Tertiary Education Quality and Standards Agency (TEQSA).
 Accreditation is completed in accordance with the Australian Qualifications Framework.
 Approval was granted by NSW Department of Education & Training in April 2006 to enrol international students in the Bachelor of Arts.
 The college is also approved by the Australian Government as a Higher Education provider and as such, eligible students have access to FEE-HELP loans for tuition fees.
 In 2011, the college had an external quality audit by the Australian Universities Quality Agency (AUQA), with commendations received in relation to the academic and quality culture that have been established.